Parish Outreach and Charities

 T: 028 9035 1561

 St. Brigid’s Parish is part of the South Belfast Foodbank.
 It provides a minimum of three days nutritionally balanced emergency food and support to local people in crisis.
 Fifteen other churches are partnered with St. Brigid’s in this project.
 There are families struggling to put food on the table.
 For people on low incomes, a sudden crisis - redundancy, benefit delay or even an unexpected bill - can mean going hungry.
+A Collection is taken up on the first weekend of each month at all Sunday masses.

 Apostolic Work has branches all over Ireland.
 The association was set up in 1923 to help missionaries in their work all over the world.